carlodevil/bossman-cli/README.md

 # bossman-cli
 A CLI tool to manage Boss Servers

-- certman for SSL certificates
+- certbot for SSL certificates